Optional Chaining Operator in JavaScript

 const city = user.location.city.toUpperCase(); // throws Uncaught TypeError if location.city doesn't exist

-Using the Optional Chaining Operator (denoted by a ?
+With the Optional Chaining Operator (denoted by ?), you can handle this cleanly:

 const city = user.location?.city;

-The Optional Chaining Operator in JavaScript allows developers to safely check for the existence of deep nested properties in objects.
+The Optional Chaining Operator lets you safely check for the existence of deeply nested properties in objects.

 const firstElement = someObject?.someArray?.[0] // will work